launchql/launchql/packages/drizzle-test/README.md

 // Before (pgsql-test)
 import { getConnections, PgTestClient } from 'pgsql-test';

-// After (drizzle-test)
+// After (drizzle-orm-test)
-import { getConnections, PgTestClient } from 'drizzle-test';
+import { getConnections, PgTestClient } from 'drizzle-orm-test';

 // Everything else stays the same!
 // Now you can also use Drizzle ORM with full RLS support